-OTD in History Tisha B’Av the most tragic day in Jewish history
+OTD in History Tisha B’Av: The most tragic day in Jewish history

 By Bonnie K. Goodman, BA, MLIS

-The first historical event and the one that set this day as a tragic day for thousands of years occurred in the Bible, the Torah in the book of Numbers, Bamidbar Chapter 13 and 14.
+The first historical event that set this day as a tragic day for thousands of years occurred in the Bible, the Torah in the book of Numbers, Bamidbar Chapter 13 and 14.
 In 1312 BCE (2448), Moses sent 12 representatives from each of the tribes to go over the mountain and scout the land of Israel before entering.
-In the forty days, the 12 spies examined Israel and they took back with them “a branch with a cluster of grapes” and “some pomegranates and figs.” When they returned they told Moses, “We came to the land to which you sent us, and it is flowing with milk and honey, and this is its fruit.
+In the forty days, the 12 spies examined Israel and took back with them “a branch with a cluster of grapes” and “some pomegranates and figs.” When they returned, they told Moses, “We came to the land to which you sent us, and it is flowing with milk and honey, and this is its fruit.
 However, the people who inhabit the land are mighty, and the cities are extremely huge and fortified, and there we saw even the offspring of the giant… We are unable to go up against the people, for they are stronger than we.”

 Only Caleb from the tribe of Judah and Joshua spoke positively about Israel.
 The other spies told the Israelites, “The land we passed through to explore is a land that consumes its inhabitants, and all the people we saw in it are men of stature.”
 Afterward, “The entire community raised their voices and shouted, and the people wept on that night.”
 They complained to Moses, “If only we had died in the land of Egypt, or if only we had died in this desert,” and they wanted to return to Egypt.
-Caleb and Joshua spoke up and defended the land of Israel telling them “If the Lord desires us, He will bring us to this land and give it to us, a land flowing with milk and honey…. the Lord is with us; do not fear them.”
+Caleb and Joshua spoke up and defended the land of Israel, telling them, “If the Lord desires us, He will bring us to this land and give it to us, a land flowing with milk and honey…. the Lord is with us; do not fear them.”

-Hashem / God responded and promised not to let in those over age 20 to Israel because of their doubt, leading to the Israelites wandering 40 years in the desert, “In this very wilderness shall your carcasses drop.
+Hashem / God responded and promised not to let those over age 20 to Israel because of their doubt, leading to the Israelites wandering 40 years in the desert, “In this very wilderness shall your carcasses drop.
 Of all of you who were recorded in your various lists from the age of twenty years up, you who have muttered against Me, not one shall enter the land in which I swore to settle you — save Caleb son of Jephunneh and Joshua son of Nun.”
-All of this happened on Tisha B’Av and The Israelites response led to the string of tragedies that have plagued Jewry for thousands of years.
+All of this happened on Tisha B’Av, and The Israelites’ response led to the string of tragedies that have plagued Jewry for thousands of years.
 According to the Midrash, “The Holy One said to them ‘You cried for no reason?
 For future generations, I am fixing this night as a night for crying [for good reason].”
 (Numbers Rabbah 16:20, Rubin, 118)

-In 125 C.E (3892), Simon bar Kokhba led a revolt against the Romans in The Third Jewish–Roman War or Second Revolt of Judea over their Romanizing Judah, rebuilding Jerusalem as Aelia Capitolina and building a Roman temple Jupiter on the site of the Temple ruins.
+In 125 CE (3892), Simon bar Kokhba led a revolt against the Romans in The Third Jewish–Roman War or Second Revolt of Judea over their Romanizing Judah, rebuilding Jerusalem as Aelia Capitolina and building a Roman temple Jupiter on the site of the Temple ruins.
 The early revolt was successful enough that in 132, the Jews regained control of much of Judah and installed bar Kokhba as the leader with the title prince.
-The success led many Jews to consider him the Messiah.
+Their success led many Jews to consider him the Messiah.

 Throughout history, the date continued to bring despair to the exiled Jewish community:

-Despite the continual sorrowful events, the Jews continued on, with a spirit of survival and a will to thrive.
+Despite the continual sorrowful events, the Jews continued with a spirit of survival and a will to thrive.
 As Chabad points out, “To date, Jewish history spans over 3,300 years.
 To be born a Jew today is not an accident of birth but the sum total of over 3,300 years of ancestral self-sacrifice, of heroes who at times gave their very lives for their beliefs.
 Greeks, Romans, Crusaders, Nazis, and Communists all tried to obliterate Jewish practice and faith but failed.
 The indomitable Jewish spirit survived and clung to its traditions despite all odds.”